Updated: Apr 20

 C. What value are they looking to get out of a BIM model?

-A. What type of structure?
+A. What type of property is it?

 Commercial building, a residential home?